-The board recognizes two distinct types of licensure.
-Applicants may be issued a regular license or a provisional license based on compliance with requirements stated in the Dietetic/Nutritionists Practice Act and these regulations.
+A. The board recognizes two distinct types of licensure.
+Applicants may be issued a regular license or a provisional license based on compliance with requirements stated in the Louisiana Dietitian/Nutritionist Practice Act and described in these regulations.
 The board shall issue a license to any person who meets the requirements upon payment of the license fee prescribed.

+B. Regular License

-A. Regular License.
-The board may issue a regular license to any dietitian/nutritionist who qualified in accordance with the requirements of R.S.
+The board may issue a regular license to any dietitian/nutritionist who qualifies in accordance with the requirements of R.S.
 37:3086(A), (B) or (C), and who practices in Louisiana, whether resident or nonresident, unless otherwise exempted as stated in R.S.
-37:3093 of the Dietetic/Nutritionist Practice Act of 1987 and these regulations.
+37:3093 of the Dietetic/Nutritionist Practice Act and these regulations.
 The board will send each applicant whose credentials have been approved a license.

-B. Provisional License
+C. Provisional License

 1. A provisional license shall permit the holder to practice only under the direct supervision of a licensed dietitian/nutritionist.
-The board may issue a provisional license to any dietitian/nutritionist who meets either of the following requirements:
+The board may issue a provisional license to any dietitian/nutritionist who meets the following requirements: